LearnersGuild/learnathon/README.md

 1. Submit your challenge attempt
 1. Reflect on your learning

-This stage is meant to give you a clear sense of how much you've learned over the course of the Learnathon.
+This stage is meant to give you a clear sense of how much you've learned over the course of the Enrollment Game.
 Is the challenge easier than when you first attempted it?
 Are you able to get through more objectives more quickly?

 After working on the challenge, submit your attempt (see the challenge for instructions) and reflect on your own learning by [logging feedback](#feedback-log).

 ## Fin

 That's it!
-You've completed the Learnathon!
+You've completed the Enrollment Game!

 Time to celebrate.
 Give yourself a high five.
 Do a little dance.
 Run a victory lap.
 Whatever.
 You decide.